seldonian-framework/Tutorials/_tutorials/decision_trees.md

             In this experiment, we omit the comparison to Fairlearn models, as that is not the purpose of this tutorial.
         </li>
         <li>
             In this tutorial, we use a held-out test set of 1/3 of the original GPA dataset ($\sim$14,500 samples) for calculating the performance (left plot) and fairness violation (right plot).
-We use the remaining 2/3 of the data ($\sim$28,800 samples) for resampling to make the trial datasets.
+We resample the remaining 2/3 of the data ($\sim$28,800 samples) to make the trial datasets.
         </li>
         <li>
             We use probabilistic accuracy rather than deterministic accuracy for the performance metric.